- Name: Daitetsujin 17

 Even though the quality is not up to par, the toy itself did come with the same features as the original, including the aforementioned launching fists.
 Additionally, the toy can transform into a ride-on fortress.
-It's a bit of a silly gimmick (like most "transforming" Jumbos) in that you just bend the ankles back and the legs forward and add the tower to his back and an extra set of wheels between it's legs.
+It's a bit of a silly gimmick (like most "transforming" Jumbos) in that you just bend the ankles back and the legs forward and add the tower to his back and an extra set of wheels between its legs.

-I guess it's neat that they maintained this feature, but on my specimen at least the toy has a tendency to lean backwards a bit because of the joint at the ankles.
+I guess it's neat that they maintained this feature, but on my specimen at least the toy has a tendency to lean backward a bit because of the joint at the ankles.
 And the seam at the hips where the legs bend doesn't match up quite right, which makes it look a bit awkward from the side.
 Personally, I'd rather have a more stable toy than a gimmick I'll never really use.
 But maybe the kids in Taiwan liked it.
 The artwork on the header card sure seems to suggest that they would have.

 And yes, this is one of the very few Jumbos to have been packaged in a huge bag with a header card.
 At 23" tall, I can't imagine there are bigger toys out there sold bagged.

 This toy was released twice.
-Although neither version has a manufacturer name or date on it, the general consensus was the the first release was in the 1980s, with the second in the 90s.
+Although neither version has a manufacturer name or date on it, the general consensus was the first release was in the 1980s, with the second in the 90s.
 In fact, I think this version was being cranked out even into the new millennium, causing it to be the far more common of the two.
 Later releases came with just the robot/wheels and not the wings and tower.
-If I remember right, the factory had a bunch of the robots made, but stopped production without ever finishing all the accessories and the overstock was sold off anyway.
+If I remember right, the factory had a bunch of the robots made but stopped production without ever finishing all the accessories and the overstock was sold off anyway.
 I got mine during this time so that's why mine is incomplete.
 (JoshB has pics of his old complete one that he contributed to this review.)
-Most that you see on Ebay these days are like that.
+Most that you see on eBay these days are like that.

 This release featured red wings, while the other had green.
 Furthermore, and this may be hard to believe, but the green wings version actually came with stickers that looked even uglier than those shown here.
 Unfortunately, it's been years since I've seen one of those for sale, I don't have a picture saved and I can't even remember what it looked like.
 But I remember thinking it was hideous.
 Just awful.
-(And of course now I really want it!)
+(And of course, now I really want it!)

-Fortunately, for you collectors who are more discriminating than I am, you'll sometimes see sticker sheets for sale on Ebay that reproduce the stickers from the original Popy version, so that you can make it look much nicer.
+Fortunately, for you collectors who are more discriminating than I am, you'll sometimes see sticker sheets for sale on eBay that reproduce the stickers from the original Popy version, so that you can make it look much nicer.
 Tempting, but for me, I like to keep all my toys in their original condition, regardless of how much of an eyesore they may be.

 |Posted 20 April, 2008 - 19:08 by NekroDave|